Abhishekn1947/Ghibli-Diffuser-Open-Source/README.md

 ## Improvement Ideas:

-**Boost LoRA: Try r=64, lora_alpha=128 on high-VRAM GPUs.
+-Boost LoRA: Try r=64, lora_alpha=128 on high-VRAM GPUs.
-**More Epochs: Extend to 20–25 with patience=10.
+-More Epochs: Extend to 20–25 with patience=10.
-**Dataset: Add more Ghibli images (2000+) or curate for quality.
+-Dataset: Add more Ghibli images (2000+) or curate for quality.
-**Tuning: Test lr=1e-4, instance_weight=3.0, or larger effective batch sizes.
+-Tuning: Test lr=1e-4, instance_weight=3.0, or larger effective batch sizes.
-**Inference: Experiment with strength=0.8–1.0, guidance_scale=9.0–10.0.
+-Inference: Experiment with strength=0.8–1.0, guidance_scale=9.0–10.0.

 ## 📜 License

-**MIT License—use, modify, and share freely!
+**MIT License—use, modify, and share freely!**

 ## 🙌 Acknowledgements
-**AI Community: For tools and inspiration.
+**AI Community**: For tools and inspiration.
-**Hugging Face: For Stable Diffusion and diffusers.
+**Hugging Face**: For Stable Diffusion and diffusers.
-**Studio Ghibli: For the art that sparked this journey and my personal interest in Anime!
+**Studio Ghibli**: For the art that sparked this journey and my personal interest in Anime!
-**Let’s collaborate and bring more Ghibli magic to life! ✨
+**Let’s collaborate and bring more Ghibli magic to life! ✨**